Joe-Collins-1986/muscle-map/README.md

 6. Figma:
 - Used to plan out website format.
 7. Web Developer:
-- Used to analyse html and css output and correct where required.
+- Used to analyse html and CSS output and correct where required.

 # Testing
  ## HTML validator results: